NDAEB · Canada

 What an NDAEB item feels like.

-NDAEB items are predominantly single-best-answer multiple choice with four options, supported by case vignettes of 150 to 350 words and the occasional matching item.
+NDAEB items are predominantly single-best-answer multiple choice with four options, supported by case-based items (the Theory Examination Candidate Handbook notes that many items are case based).
 Stems are shorter and more direct than the NBDHE register — one to three sentences, twenty to fifty words — and reward procedural recall plus clinical decision-making over long vignette reasoning.
 Lead-ins typically read “the assistant should…” or “which instrument is indicated for…”.
 We do not reproduce real NDAEB items on this page, and Lumen does not use recalled exam content.
 Every Lumen practice question is written against the published NDAEB Domain Description and reviewed by a licensed clinician before it reaches you.

 06 — French-language candidates